klloun/appuntris/README.md

 UniCam Notes Sharing Platform

-A platform designed for students of the University of Camerino to collaboratively share and access notes, organized by courses.
-This project aims to foster collaboration and enhance learning by providing an easy way to find and contribute course-related materials.
+This project is a collaborative initiative by four students at the University of Camerino to create a platform where students can share and access notes.
+The platform is designed to improve academic collaboration by organizing notes into sections corresponding to various courses offered by the university.

+Goals

+    Make it easier for students to access and share course resources.

+    Foster a sense of community and collaboration among students.

+    Establish a well-organized and structured library for scholarly materials.

 Features

     Course-Based Organization: Notes are categorized into sections corresponding to the various courses offered at UniCam.

-    Collaborative Sharing: Students can upload, edit, and download notes in a streamlined manner.
+    Collaborative Sharing: It's easy for students to publish, edit, and download notes.

     User-Friendly Interface: Simple navigation to find notes for a specific course.

+    Rating System: students can rate each other’s helpfulness, with ratings displayed on user profiles to encourage collaboration and quality contributions.

 How to Use